top of page

 Proverbs 18:1 says … “Through desire a man having separated himself, seeketh, and intermeddleth with all wisdom.”

 There is a parable in the Bible in Matthew 25:14-30 that tells about three men who were given talents before their lord went away to a far country.
 One man was given five talents, one was given two, and one was given one.
 In this analogy, the talents referred to money.
-The men who had five and two talents gained interest on their money, while the man who had one talent hid his in the ground.
+The men who had five and two talents gained interest on their money, while the man who had one talent hid it in the ground.

 When their lord came back from traveling, he required of them a report on how much interest they gained.
 The one who hid his talent was strongly rebuked.
 In verse 24, the man who hid his talent made up an excuse by saying …”Lord, I knew that thou art an hard man, reaping where thou hast not sown, and gathering where thou has not strawed: And I was afraid, and went and hid thy talent in the earth: lo, there thou hast is thine.”